ccarney16/pterodactyl-containers/README.md

 *Docker*:

-&nbsp;&nbsp;&nbsp;You can run the panel using this command:
+You can run the panel using this command:
 `docker run --name=pterodactyl-panel -p 80:80 -p 443:443 --env-file=./.env quay.io/ccarney/pterodactyl-panel:testing`.

 <sup>* This command alone does not provide the full environment for the panel.
 This is more or less a reference.
 If you wish to have a full environment, it is recommended to use the method below.</sup>